tas.gov.au - external site

 About converting an overseas motorcycle licence

-Your overseas rider licence must be:
+Your overseas motorcycle licence must be:

 • current, and